wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The function then moves the next request on the same address that was blocked by the completed request into the retry buffer, which will then be copied to the cache controller's own retry buffer and processed in the next cycle.
 To achieve this, the function first inspects the type of the entry in the MSHR.
-If the entry is of event type, and the event object is not already scheduled (by checking `getInProgress()`), then the event object is scheduled to the processed in the next cycle by inserting it into `retryBuffer_`.
+If the entry is of event type, and the event object is not already scheduled and just sitting there waiting for the response (by checking `getInProgress()`), then the event object is scheduled to be processed in the next cycle by inserting it into `retryBuffer_`.
 The `addPendingRetry()` is also called to increment the `pendingRetries` counter in the MSHR register, indicating that some CPU-generated event will be processed for the address in the next cycle.